Patronicity Resources Logo

 Stonington, Connecticut; $7,599 Crowdfunded; $7,500 Matched; 80 Patrons

 In 2021, Bike Stonington launched a crowdfunding campaign to help elderly and less mobile citizens one bike ride at a time.
 The campaign aimed to raise funds to purchase a Van Raam “Chat” trishaw and establish a Cycling Without Age (CWA) chapter in Connecticut.
-The CWA’s mission is to improve the lives of older and less mobile people in the greater Stonington and Mystic community, bringing them the joy and healthy benefits of getting outdoors for a bike ride and feeling the wind in their hair.
+The CWA’s mission is to improve the lives of older and less mobile people in the greater Stonington and Mystic communities, bringing them the joy and healthy benefits of getting outdoors for a bike ride and feeling the wind in their hair.
 The program is operated entirely by volunteers and offers free bike rides at care homes and senior centers.
 The project hopes to improve health and well-being and tackle loneliness.
 By reaching their goal, the project received a matching grant from the Community Match Fund crowdgranting program, a partnership with Sustainable CT.

 Roundabout Books Accessible Elevator